coraliewill/StatisticalModelling/README.md

 # Statistical Modelling

+Statistical modelling is a set of mathematical equations that simplifies and formalizes data with the constitution of statistical assumptions.

 #### Overview of GLMS, GAMs, GEEs and Mixed Effect Models

 Linear regression models a continuous response Y given a continuous or categorical predictor variable x: